GoogleCloudPlatform/serverless-expeditions/genai-design-marketing-studio/README.md

 ### How do you deploy the application on Google Cloud?

 The easiest way to deploy this application on your Google Cloud project is to:
-- build the image with Cloud Build using the Docker file  and store it in your Artifact Repository
+- [OPTIONAL] Build the image with Cloud Build using the Docker file  and store it in your Artifact Registry: to do so, from the main folder of the application (the one where the Dockerfile is located), just enter the following command `gcloud builds submit`.
+Of course, you first need to update the cloudbuild.yaml with your project id and the repository id that will store the container image.

-- deploy the service using Cloud Run and the image stored in the Artifact Repository
+- [DEPLOY FROM ARTIFACT REGISTRY] Deploy the service on Cloud Run, using Cloud Run UI and the image stored in the Artifact Repository.
+The user interface is straightforward.
+You can deploy the image on the default backend (no GPU needed), as Gemini runs all the Generative AI tasks on Vertex AI and Imagen endpoints.

+- [DEPLOY DIRECTLY FROM THE SOURCE] Deploy the service on Cloud Run directly from the source (main folder) by using the following command: `gcloud run deploy genai-design-platform --source .`.
+The newly built container image is pushed to a repository in Artifact Registry named `cloud-run-source-deploy`.
+The command will ask about the location of the created artifact registry and some authorization confirmation.

-- if you want to restrict access to the service, the easiest way is to use the automatic integration tool available with Cloud Run
+- If you want to restrict access to the service, the easiest way is to use the automatic integration tool available with Cloud Run

 ## How do you use this Design and Marketing Studio?
 A short documentation is provided in the repository.